21 Perfect Things to Do in Tuscaloosa, Alabama (+ Travel Guide!)

 Iconic Things to Do in Tuscaloosa

-Some of the best things to do in Tuscaloosa are on the list because they’re the ultimate must-dos.
+Some of the best things to do in Tuscaloosa are on this list because they’re the ultimate must-dos.

 1. Wander along the Riverwalk